AthiraThulasi/JavaLearningJournal/29_LinkedList_Methods/README.md

-## Inserting Elements to particular index in LinkedList
+## Inserting Elements to a particular index in LinkedList

 **> Insertion in a LinkedList is fast because elements are inserted by simply updating the links (pointers) between nodes, without shifting other elements as in an ArrayList.**